-Maximum 75 Marks - wherever applicable Section A Multiple Choice Questions 151= 15 questions - 3 each from every unit Section B Short answer questions of either / or type (like 1.a or b) 25=10 2 questions - 1 each from every unit Section C Essay type question of any three out of five questions.
+Maximum 75 Marks - wherever applicable Section A Short answer questions of 15 questions - 3 each from every unit Section B 2 questions - 1 each from every unit Section C Essay type question of any three out of five questions.
 510=50 5 questions - 1 each from every unit with internal choice of (a) or (b).